telilab/restaurant/README.md

 This is a midterm assignment for Netcentric computing.

-Rubric for the assignmen:
+Rubric for the assignment:
 •	At least 5 pages

-•	At least 1 formThe form makes sense
+•	At least 1 form The form makes sense

 •	The site has consistent styleUses bootstrap